SAP-samples/teched2025-AD161/exercises/ex1/README.md

-# Exercise 1 - Build CAP app XFlights
+# Exercise 1 - Build CAP app xflights

-In this exercise, we will create the XFlights app from scratch.
+In this exercise, we will create the xflights app from scratch.

 After completing these steps you will have a running CAP app and can query its data via OData requests.

 All file or directory paths in this exercise are relative to the workspace folder _ws_ crated in the [Preparation](../ex0/README.md) section.